Bone Grafting for Implants

 You may also need bone grafting if the sinus cavities in your upper jaw are very large, or very low, and extend into the tooth-bearing areas.
 This often occurs when teeth in the back of a person’s upper jaw have been removed many years before, and the amount of bone available for implant placement is limited.
 A “sinus grafting procedure” is then required.
 Most often, it is performed in the office with local anesthesia and perhaps sedation.
 During this procedure, the membrane that lines the sinus will be located and elevated.
 Bone will then be added to restore the bone height and ensure that dental implants of an adequate length can be placed.
 This procedure often can be performed at the time of implant placement.

-Have you been told you were not a good candidate for dental implants?
-Or you need “an invasive and expensive” bone grafting procedure?
+Were you told you are not a good candidate for dental implants?
+Or perhaps you were told you need “an invasive and expensive” bone grafting procedure?

-If you had removed a tooth a while ago and you are now looking to place an implant in the missing area, you may not have enough bone for dental implant placement.
-In other words, your jaw bone may be thin to place dental implants.
-If your jaw bone is compromised or thinned out due to loss of a tooth, you may be a candidate for a Ridge Split Procedure.
+If you had removed a tooth a while ago and you are now looking to place a dental implant in the missing area, you may not have enough bone for dental implant placement.
+In other words, you jaw bone may be thin to place dental implants.
+If your jaw bone is compromised or thinned out due to loss of teeth, you may be a candidate for a Ridge Split Procedure.

 How is the procedure performed?

-Who performs this Procedure?
-You should seek an experienced Oral and Maxillofacial Surgeon to perform this tedious, yet minimally invasive surgical procedure.
-Dr. Reza Bolourian, a board certified Oral and Maxillofacial Surgeon has over 15 years of experience in various surgical procedures in the head and neck region and has performed over 200 ridge split procedures for patients seeking dental implants.
+You should seek an experienced ORal and Maxillofacial Surgeon to perform this tedious procedure.
+Dr. Reza Bolourian has over 20 years of experience in various surgical procedures in the head and neck region and has performed over 200 ridge split procedures for patients seeking dental implants.